certusone/kb/docs/_sources/validator_ha.rst.txt

 With Cosmos validators, the penalty for inconsistency (double signing!) is much harsher than unavailability (you even get a few minutes to fix it before you are slashed).
-This means that the only reasonable choice is a CP system - if there's even the slightest possibility that more than one node is active, it needs to sacrifice availability (i.e. stop signing).
+This means that the only reasonable choice is a CP system - if there's even the slightest possibility that more than one node is active at the same time, it needs to sacrifice availability (i.e. stop signing).

 Single Node Validator
 =====================